 Moscow Exchange plans legal challenge against EU sanctions on NSD

-MOSCOW, July 1 (Reuters) - Moscow Exchange, Russia's largest bourse, on Friday said it planned to legally challenge European Union sanctions on the country's National Settlement Depository (NSD) and would seek to protect the interests of Russian investors.
+MOSCOW, July 1 (Reuters) - Moscow Exchange, Russia's largest bourse, on Friday said it planned a legal challenge against European Union sanctions on the National Settlement Depository (NSD) and would seek to protect the interests of Russian investors.

 It was sanctioned by the EU in early June.